 Soon your GSD may not be able to jump into the car anymore, nor should (s)he be called to run up and down the stairs.
 At old age your GSD's mobility really does become limited, and any strain on bones, joints, and ligaments is not good at all.

-GSD Bumper Bed if (s)he doesn't yet have one in every room (s)he is allowed or expected to be with you.
+- Now really is your dog's last chance to get a GSD Bumper Bed if (s)he doesn't yet have one in every room (s)he is allowed or expected to be with you.
 Once you saw your GSD lying on one of these, you will probably agree it looks as if they feel in heaven's clouds.
 I have yet to meet a German Shepherd who doesn't love these dog beds.
-A good

-Dog Ramp can ease your GSD's life to a great deal!
+- A good Dog Ramp can ease your GSD's life to a great deal!
 It will aid your dog to walk to elevated places, instead of having to take leaps and hurting its bones, joints or ligaments - or at least fearing this.
 Indeed, the dog ramp needs to be placed steadfast and have an anti-slip surface, so that your dog dares to use it at age without the fear of falling or injuring himself or herself.
 Early practice improves confidence further, and retaining confidence is very important for your dog's well-being and life-expectancy!

-At some point your dog will start to experience incontinence, typically the male GSD sooner than the female GSD.
+- At some point your dog will start to experience incontinence, typically the male GSD sooner than the female GSD.
 From this point onwards you will need to get these super-absorbent incontinence pads.
 Just put one on top of every resting place of your GSD, including the crate.
 This will make the life for both of you much easier.

-, as mentioned under Regular Massage Emotional and Psychological Care above, also significantly contributes to Comfortable Living for your senior GSD.
+Regular Massage, as mentioned under Emotional and Psychological Care above, also significantly contributes to Comfortable Living for your senior GSD.
 Our own German Shepherds get a massage at least bi-weekly, because we noticed what dramatic impact this has on a) our bonding with our GSDs, b) how calm and balanced it makes them (it also extends their life, contrary to stress!), and c) what a positive influence it has on their digestion, potty times, heartrate and respiration, physical flexibility, and overall health and fitness.

-German Shepherd Dog Massage is too big a topic to be squeezed under this already very long Periodical, so we will feature Dog Massage in a separate too.
-MYGERMANSHEPHERD PERIODICAL
+German Shepherd Dog Massage is too big a topic to be squeezed under this already very long Periodical, so we will feature Dog Massage in a separate MYGERMANSHEPHERD PERIODICAL too.

-start massaging your GSD now, then you may first want to take a look at the Canine Massage Reference Manual (which is detailed to the extent of 'academic'/heavy on theory) and the Complete Dog Massage Manual (which features loads of photos that help to see how to perform dog massage safely, both for you and your GSD).
+If you want to start massaging your GSD now, then you may first want to take a look at the Canine Massage Reference Manual (which is detailed to the extent of 'academic'/heavy on theory) and the Complete Dog Massage Manual (which features loads of photos that help to see how to perform dog massage safely, both for you and your GSD).

-GSD massage there really is only a certain amount of skill that can be acquired from books.
-Better, and safer, is to actually see live a professional performs dog massage. how
+However, note that with a topic like GSD massage there really is only a certain amount of skill that can be acquired from books.
+Better, and safer, is to actually see live how a professional performs dog massage.

-dog massage video lesson which can help fill the gaps that massage books naturally leave behind.
+There is a very concise, clear, and lively dog massage video lesson which can help fill the gaps that massage books naturally leave behind.
 You can take a look and even watch two introductory lessons for free.
-6) Medical Care

-Medical Care - the most obvious issue that comes about when you have an aging dog.
+Finally, Medical Care - the most obvious issue that comes about when you have an aging dog.

-older your German Shepherd is getting, the more likely it is (unfortunately!) that some kind of ailment will manifest at some point.
+Naturally, the older your German Shepherd is getting, the more likely it is (unfortunately!) that some kind of ailment will manifest at some point.
 Hopefully 'just' one that is orthopaedic in nature, because then there is a lot of help available for your GSD (from Bottoms-up Leash to Dog Wheel Cart, and everything between!).

-.
-Here you have many options, all of which can be classified as delay all health issues as long as possible , ie they should start long before you have an elderly GSD. preventative dog care
+However, the aim should of course be to delay all health issues as long as possible.
+Here you have many options, all of which can be classified as preventative dog care, ie they should start long before you have an elderly GSD.

 Preventative Dog Care